Bake Your First Loaf

 Tips for Success:

-Hydration: The dough can be sticky, but it should hold its shape.
+• Hydration: The dough can be sticky but should hold its shape.
 Adjust water content slightly if needed.

 Enjoy Your Sourdough Bread!